Home | Browse Topics | Health & disability | Mental health | The compulsory assessment process

 How does someone apply?

-There’s a special application form they’ll need to fill in.
-It’s not enough to just write a letter, even if they do cover all the required information (see below).
+There’s a special application form to fill in.
+It’s not enough to just write a letter, even if the letter covers all the required information (see below).

-A person can get a copy of this application form by contacting the mental health crisis team in their area.
+You can get a copy of this application form by contacting the mental health crisis team in your area.
 They’re called a “CATT” team – which stands for “Crisis Assessment and Treatment Team”.
-Contact details for local CATT teams can be found at mentalhealth.org.nz/get-help/in-crisis.
+Contact details for local CATT teams can be found at www.mentalhealth.org.nz/get-help/in-crisis.

 The CATT team will also give the person helpful information about how to apply and about how the compulsory assessment process works.